-Pit 1 contains a total of 11 corridors in which the Terracotta Army soldiers and warriors were placed in military positions.
+Pit 1 contains a total of 11 corridors in which the terracotta soldiers and warriors were placed in military positions.
 These corridors would have represented the halls of the royal palace of the first emperor.
 Some of the terracotta figures in the pit have shown signs of fire damage.
 It is now assumed that a great fire occurred not long after the creation of the Terracotta Army during an uprising against the first emperor.
 This fire caused the roof to collapse and crush all the terracotta figures.
 Since the finding of the terracotta army, painstaking work has gone into piecing the figures back together and putting them into their original positions.
 Throughout the complex visitors are able to witness examples of how the figures are found and how they are being delicately reconstructed.

 What I find really fascinating is that everything that has been discovered so far is really all we know.
-The findings have allowed archaeologists and scientists and historians to make estimations and predictions but we really don't know for sure what else is buried in the area and what's going to be found next.
+The findings have allowed archaeologists, scientists and historians to make estimations and predictions but we really don't know for sure what else is buried in the area and what's going to be found next.
 We don't yet know how big the Terracotta Army actually is!
 Only weeks after I had visited the site, archaeologists uncovered another 200 terracotta figures which had previously not been known about.

 There are so many fascinating questions around why the first emperor of China wanted to build such a vast Terracotta Army and why they were buried underground with him.
 The building of the mausoleum of the Emperor took around 700,000 people to construct.
 It is estimated that the mausoleum and tomb of the Emperor is the size of a football pitch and is buried beneath a large mound of earth near the site of the Terracotta Army.
 To this day, no attempt has been made to excavate the tomb of the first emperor.
 It is believed that there are high levels of mercury in the soil in the area but this is generally discredited as a reason not to excavate.
 There are more serious concerns about being able to preserve whatever artefacts may be found within the first emperors tomb.

-- Visiting Yangshuo County, China
+- Top Tips for Visiting Yangshuo in China

 - Wangfujing Street Donghuamen Night Market